Read the Vespa grouping guide first, for examples and an introduction to grouping - this is the Vespa grouping reference.

 all(group(a) order(count()) each(output(count()))).

-The is the number of intermediate groups returned from each content node
+The number of intermediate groups returned from each content node

 during expression evaluation to give the container node more data to consider